 Two winning tickets sold for $632 million Powerball jackpot

-Two winning tickets were sold for Powerball's $632 million jackpot, lottery officials said.
+The new year is already beyond super lucky for two Powerball ticketholders.
+They bought winning tickets for Wednesday night's $632.6 million jackpot, lottery officials said.

-One was purchased in Sacramento, California and the other in Wisconsin.
+One was purchased at a 7-Eleven in Sacramento, California and the other in Wisconsin.
 It wasn't clear whether each was bought by one person or more than one.

 The numbers drawn Wednesday night were 6, 14, 25, 33 and 46, and the Powerball number was 17.
 The drawing's Power Play multiplier was 2.